-MATHEMATICS 10 (2 Credits) Credit Type: Academic
+MATHEMATICS 10 (2 credits)

 This course will be presented as a 220-hour course.
 This will mean students will have mathematics in their schedule every day.
 Students in mathematics 10 will explore the following topics: measurement systems, surface area and volume, right angle trigonometry, exponents and radicals, polynomials, linear relations and functions, linear equation, and graphs, solving systems of equation and financial mathematics.